morrislenny/track1-turtles/outline/TURTLE-SAMPLES.md

 {:x 0, :y 0, :angle 270, :color :cyan, :name :neo}
 {:x 0, :y 0, :angle 60, :color :orange, :name :oracle}]
 ```
-`filter` will pick the first turtle name, which is `:trinity`, and apply the template, so it will calling the function:
+`filter` will pick the first turtle name, which is `:trinity`, and apply the template, so it will call the function:
 ```clojure
 (< (:angle (state :trinity)) 180)
 ```